jbcoe/value_types/DRAFT.md

 which are provided for `std::shared_ptr`, could be added in a later revision of the standard if required.

-### Comparisons and hashing

-We support comparisons and hashing for `indirect` but not `polymorphic`.
-This is because comparing and hashing polymorphic types is not a uniquely solved problem, though it could be implemented by adding suitable member functions to the base class.
-Rather than impose the signatures of these member functions on users of `polymorphic`, we decided to leave hashing and comparison unsupported but implementable by users.

-For `indirect`, in the case where the owned object `T` is hashable or comparable, `indirect<T>` is hashable or comparable by forwarding the hash or comparison to the owned object.

 ### Implicit conversions

 We decided that there should be no implicit conversion of a value `T` to an